jtg-inductions-fe/FE-Assignment-1-Aditya-Tiwari/.github/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template
+ Template

-## Description
+## Decription

 Please include a summary of the changes and the related issue.

 Fixes # (issue)

 ## Type of Change

--   [x] Bug fix
+- [ ] Bug fix
--   [x] New feature
+- [ ] New feature
--   [x] Documentation update
+- [ ] Documentation update
--   [x] Refactor
+- [ ] Refactor
--   [x] Other (please describe):
+- [ ] Other (please describe):

 ## Checklist

--   [x] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of this project
--   [x] I have performed a self-review of my code
+- [ ] I have performed a self-review of my code
--   [x] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas
--   [x] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation
--   [x] My changes generate no new warnings
+- [ ] My changes generate no new warnings
--   [x] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works
--   [x] New and existing unit tests pass locally with my changes
+- [ ] New and existing unit tests pass locally with my changes

+## Screenshots (if applicable)

+_Please add screenshots to help explain your changes._

+## Additional Context

+_Add any other context about the pull request here._